Going Green: Small Changes with Big Impacts

 Electricity is a game-changer.
 We use it to light our homes, businesses, and recreational spaces all the time, but we’re not always using the most efficient types of lighting to get the job done.

 The traditional incandescent lightbulb has been the go-to for ages, but newer and more energy-efficient bulbs are paving the well-lit way to greener living.

-Halogen incandescent bulbs, compact fluorescent lamps, and light-emitting diodes (LEDs) are ENERGY STAR certified and use between 25% and 80% less energy and have lifespans of up to 25 times longer than the standard incandescent bulbs, according to Energy.gov.
+Halogen incandescent bulbs, compact fluorescent lamps, and light-emitting diodes (LEDs) are ENERGY STAR certified and use between 25% and 80% less energy.
+They also have lifespans of up to 25 times longer than the standard incandescent bulbs, according to

 Electricity allows us to do so much and has become so integral to our daily routines that sometimes it may be taken for granted.
-If you forget to turn the light out when you leave in just one room in your house for two hours every day for a month, that’s an additional 60 hours of light and energy that’s been wasted and paid for!
+If you forget to turn the light out in just one room when you leave for two hours every day for a month, that’s an additional 60 hours of light and energy that’s been wasted and paid for!

 It’s not always easy, but it’s absolutely possible to break the habit of leaving the lights on.

 For those living with others, you can make a game out of turning off the lights.
 Maybe it’s as simple as having to put money into the Energy Jar if you’re caught leaving the lights on, or perhaps the person who remembers to turn them off most often gets a prize.
 Whatever you choose, a team effort is the best effort!

 If you’re really struggling to remember to turn off the lights, you could use a